larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Reinstatement

 People and circumstances change.
+Individuals whose participation rights have been suspended from a forum may request reinstatement.
+Requests for reinstatement
+may be made only a year after the initial decision, and then only annually afterwards.

-Individuals who have been banned from a forum may request reinstatement.
-Any such request must be directed to the entity who made the decision (e.g., moderator team, working group chairs, etc.) or their successors.
+Any such request must be
+directed to the entity who made the decision (e.g., moderator team, working group chairs, etc.) or their successors.
 That party may at their discretion reinstate someone, conditionally or unconditionally.

+To avoid
-So as to avoid denial of service attacks on our processes, decisions to not reinstate someone who has been the subject of a moderation action may not be appealed.
+denial-of-service attacks on our processes, decisions to not reinstate someone's participation rights may not be appealed.
 Any reinstatement is a grace and not a right.
-Decisions to
-not reinstate someone may not be appealed.
-Requests for reinstatement may be entertained only a year after the initial decision, and then only annually.

 A ban imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the ban,